Updated: March 5th, 2021

 If we learn of a security systems breach, then we may attempt to notify you via email, phone, physical mail, or by a posting on your Service account page – so that you can take appropriate protective steps.
 Pursuant to our Terms of Service you have consented to receive such notice by electronic means (provided that such consent is void where prohibited by applicable law).
 To receive a free written notice of a security breach, or if you have any questions about the security of the Service, please contact us at firstname.lastname@example.org.

-Spiro has further committed to refer unresolved privacy complaints under the EU-U.S. and Swiss-U.S. Privacy Shield Principles to an independent dispute resolution mechanism, the EU data protection authorities (DPAs) under the EU-U.S. Privacy Shield Framework.
+Spiro has further committed to refer unresolved privacy complaints under the EU-U.S. Privacy Shield Principles to an independent dispute resolution mechanism, the EU data protection authorities (DPAs) under the EU-U.S. Privacy Shield Framework.
+Under certain conditions, you may also be entitled to invoke binding arbitration for complaints not resolved by other means.

 If you have any questions or concerns regarding our privacy practices, please send us a detailed message to email@example.com or: Spiro Technologies Inc., 334 Boylston St, Boston, MA 02116.